 The Vector hardware set, which are purchased separately, includes the Vector sequencer and Jack Expander.
 Both provide a high level of flexibility regarding INs and OUTs.
 Bracketed numbers below detail the jack quantity for the listed connector type.

 The Vector Sequencer

-- USB - Host.
-A control device like a Computer DAW or iOS device for MIDI (1)
+- USB - Host: control device like a Computer DAW or iOS device (1)

 - USB - Device.
-Take input from a USB midi control device like a Midi keyboard or send MIDI information to an external MIDI keyboard.
+Take input from a USB MIDI control device or send MIDI information to an external MIDI keyboard.
 (1)

 - Run In / Out (1) send or receive.

 - Clock In / Out (1) send or receive.

 - Reset In / Out (1) send or receive.

 - Mod 1 and Mod 2 inputs (2) 0 to 5V mapping for external modulation sources.